davijoh/jonathandavies/content/posts/wordpress-code-snippets.md

 title = " 🙌 Useful Code Snippets for Wordpress"

 +++
-# My list of useful code snippets for WordPress

 Most of the websites I work on are built using WordPress (Gutenberg) and Elementor.

 Now, this combination isn't perfect and there are some -very frustrating- limitations to the existing functionalities.